 Under old law, contributions to a traditional IRA were prohibited once a person reached the year they turned 70½.

 Now under the SECURE Act, anyone, even those older than 70½, can contribute to their IRA, as long as they continue to work.
-If you’re working into your seventies, talk to your financial advisor to decide if continuing to contribute to your IRA makes good financial sense.
+If you’re working into your seventies, talk to your financial representative to decide if continuing to contribute to your IRA makes good financial sense.

 The SECURE Act and “stretch” provisions

 The next IRA-related change we’re going to talk about has to do with the elimination of “stretch” provisions.
 If you’re inheriting or planning on bequeathing an IRA, this change affects you.